sohonisaurabh/CarND-Extended-Kalman-Filter/README.md

 # CarND-Extended-Kalman-Filter

 This repository contains C++ code for implementation of Extended Kalman Filter project.
-This project was partially fulfills the goals of Term-II of Udacity's self driving car engineer nanodegree program.
+This project partially fulfills the goals of Term-II of Udacity's self driving car engineer nanodegree program.

 ## Background

-Self driving cars make use of Laser sensor (LIDAR) and/or Radial distance and angle sensor (RADAR) for tracking moving objects such as vehicles, pedestrians, animals, etc. Data received from LIDAR and RADAR is fused to best estimate the trajectory of motion of an object.
+Self driving cars make use of Laser sensor (LIDAR) and/or Radial distance and angle sensor (RADAR) for tracking moving objects such as vehicles, pedestrians, animals, etc. Data received from LIDAR and RADAR is fused to best estimate the trajectory of motion of the object.
 In this project, trajectory of an object moving in the shape of numerical figure 8 is estimated using LIDAR and RADAR measurements.
 This is achieved with the help of Kalman filter.

 ## State vector and model

-For this project, a Constant Velocity (CV) model is assumed and state vector is built.
+For this project, a Constant Velocity (CV) model is assumed while building state vector.
 The state vector contains following components:

 1. Position of object in X axis (px)
 2. Position of object in Y axis (py)